 Along with the final report, all the deliverable as per test plan should be shared with the client.

-We hope this article has given a process oriented, conceptual and detailed information on how performance testing is carried out from beginning to end.
+We hope this article has given a process-oriented, conceptual and detailed information about how performance testing is carried out from beginning to end.